ZacDSmith/Discord-bot/README.md

 ticket.py

-    CAUTION: Currently in testing phase.
-        !test sets up channel to host the embed for the ticket.
+    !setuptick sets up channel to host the embed for the ticket.
     The ticket button opens a ticket that only the admins and user can access.